 PhD Dissertation Committee

 The dissertation committee shall have at least three faculty members, two of whom shall be from Northeastern University.
 The chair of the dissertation committee (who is presumed to be the thesis advisor) will be a full-time tenured or tenure-track member of the faculty of Northeastern and will hold a PhD (or other research doctorate) or an appropriate terminal degree for the discipline.
-Colleges may permit full-time faculty from other ranks to serve in this role based on the research qualifications and experience of individual faculty members.
+Colleges, the provost, or provost-designee may permit full-time faculty from other ranks: 1) on a case-by-case basis to serve in this role based on the research qualifications and experience of individual faculty members or 2) based on equivalent faculty definitions at locations operating under different faculty rank systems.

 If a student’s major advisor leaves Northeastern (including transition to emeritus status), that person may continue the research direction of the dissertation or thesis.
 However, a co-advisor must be appointed from the academic department or program.
 The student will then have two advisors, one an official member of the Northeastern faculty who will be available for research and administrative matters and the ex-Northeastern advisor.
 If a new major advisor is appointed, the former Northeastern faculty member may serve as an outside member of the committee.